chainwayxyz/clementine-cli/contrib/reproducible/README.md

 If you want to build macOS binaries from Linux, you first need to obtain the macOS SDK.
 The Xcode 12.2 version is required (`Xcode_12.2.xip`).

 **Important**: You need to download this from Apple's website.
 An Apple ID is required (you can create one for free).

-Note that it is illegal to distribute this archive.
+**Legal Note**: The Xcode SDK archive itself cannot be redistributed (it's covered by Apple's license agreement).
+However, binaries built using the SDK can be freely distributed.
+Each developer performing macOS cross-compilation must download their own copy of the SDK from Apple.

 1. **Download Xcode 12.2**:
    - Use the [direct link](https://download.developer.apple.com/Developer_Tools/Xcode_12.2/Xcode_12.2.xip)